war-riz/fastapi_tutorial/README.md

-# 🚀 FastAPI Social Media Account Management API
+# 🚀 FastAPI Learning Tutorial

 ## 📌 Overview
-FastAPI-based API for managing social media accounts, providing authentication, OAuth integration, and secure token storage.
+FastAPI-based API for creating and managing the blog site.

 ## ⚡ Features
 - High-performance API with async support